Employer Branding

 With a team of employee brand ambassadors to support you, you can expect better testimonials on Glassdoor and other employer review sites, and more quality job candidates sourced through employee referrals — both of which will organically strengthen your employer brand over time.

-4. It creates a culture of productivity
+Employer branding creates a structure of productivity

 Attracting and retaining high-quality employees will inevitably boost productivity at your company — workers who are proud of their company are always more motivated and engaged in the long term, and have an easier time ramping up to full productivity out of the gate.